Linear stable ranges for integral homotopy groups of configuration spaces: Introduction

 For clarity, we make explicit our conventions of what are $n$-connected spaces and $n$-connected maps, following \cite[Definition 5.1.1]{munson_cubical_2015}.
 We will say that a space $X$ is $n$-connected if $\pi_i(X,x) = 0$ for every $0 \leq i \leq n$ and every basepoint $x$.
 A map $X \to Y$ is said to be $n$-connected if $\mathrm{hofiber}_y(f)$ is $(n-1)$-connected for every $y \in Y$.
 In particular the terminal map $X \to *$ is $(n+1)$-connected if and only if $X$ is $n$-connected.\\ In the rest of the paper, we will write $\ul n$ for the set $\{0,...,n-1\}$.
 Finally let $Q_n$ be the poset category of $\mc P(\ul n)$.
 A functor $Q_n \to \mc C$ is called an $n$-cube in $\mc C$.
 For $X_\bullet$ an $n$-cube in a category $\mc C$ with a suitable notion of connectedness (such as spaces, or a stable category equipped with a $t$-structure).
 We will say that \begin{enumerate} \item{$X_\bullet$ is $k$-cartesian if the natural map $X_\vide \to \holim_{\vide \neq S \subseteq \ul n} X_S$ is $k$-connected.} \item{$X_\bullet$ is $k$-cocartesian if the natural map $\hocolim_{S\subsetneq \ul n} X_S \to X_n$ is $k$-connected.\\} \end{enumerate}

 \textbf{Acknowledgements.} I sincerely thank my supervisor, Geoffroy Horel, who suggested the idea of this project, for his invaluable feedback and insightful discussions.
 I also thank Jeremy Miller, Aurélien Djament and Cihan Bahran for useful conversations and comments.
+I thank the anonymous referee for their careful proofreading and suggestions that improved some of the bounds and simplified parts of the arguments.